kelvintechnical/23-Java-Projects/README.md

 ---

-## For Beginners: A Step-by-Step Guide to Get Started
 # Beginner's Programming Guide

-Welcome!
+<p>Welcome!
 This guide is designed for beginners who want to learn programming step-by-step.
-Whether you're 10 years old or completely new to coding, this resource will help you set up your environment, understand every line of code, and build confidence as you create projects.
+Whether you're 10 years old or completely new to coding, this resource will help you set up your environment, understand every line of code, and build confidence as you create projects.</p>

 ---

 ## How to Use This Guide

-If you're using ChatGPT or another AI assistant, use the following prompt to make the most of your learning experience:
+<p>If you're using ChatGPT or another AI assistant, use the following prompt to make the most of your learning experience:</p>

 ```plaintext
 I’m not a programmer yet, but I dream of becoming one.
 I’m 10 years old and eager to learn!
 For this project, I’d like step-by-step guidance for each line of code.
 Please explain the purpose, importance, and reasoning behind the specific syntax and order.
 Make sure I understand each line fully before moving on to the next one.
 Add comments to every line of code to clarify its function or purpose.